hantsy/jakartaee11-sandbox/docs/jpa.md

 ### New `CriteriaSelect` Interface

-Jakarta Persistence 3.2 brings an exciting enhancement to the type-safe Java form of the Criteria API: the new `CriteriaSelect` interface.
-This top-level query interface is designed to handle `union` and `intersect` operations elegantly.
+The new `CriteriaSelect` interface is a top-level interface designed to handle `union` and `intersect` operations elegantly.

-Let's look at how the `CriteriaSelect` simplifies converting a traditional JPQL union query into a type-safe Criteria API equivalent:
+Let's convert the former JPQL `union` query example into a type-safe Criteria API equivalent:

 ```java
 CriteriaBuilder cb = em.getCriteriaBuilder();